mitchfen/Windows_Setup_Script/README.md

-# Mitch's Powershell Setup Script
+# Mitchell's Powershell Setup Script

 Why do repetetive tasks when the computer can do them for you?